Skip to main content

 • Sessions are displayed active-first — Planning and Execution phases are surfaced at the top

-• Each session card shows its name, type, phase, and last activity
+• Each session card shows its name, type, phase, status, and last activity

 • Click any session card to open it